Lenschow-Fogh/Ezra/README.md

 ## Abstract
 Due to demographic characteristics and socioeconomic status, applicants are facing discrimination in the early stages of job recruitment due to conscious or subconscious stigmatization by the employer.
-Not only may applicants discarded by the employer based on demographic characteristics, but leading up to pursuing a job, how a job advertisement is phrased with respect to gendered wording can affect pursuit intentions.
+Not only may applicants be discarded by the employer based on demographic characteristics, but leading up to pursuing a job, how a job advertisement is phrased with respect to gendered wording can affect pursuit intentions.
 Studies find that race and ethnicity of the applicant can entail that the applicant has to apply for double as many jobs as an applicant appertaining a majority, to receive the same amount of